-We're starting with a BANG, kids.
-Seriously.
-This is probably in the top 10 of my all-time favorite meals, and DEFINITELY my fav Japanese bar food.
-The great thing is, it's EASY to recreate at home and tastes JUST like the real thing, promise.
-So, if you've been dying to know what my childhood tasted like when I was underage drinking in Tokyo and eating too much bar food?
-Look no further.
-I know, such a relief.
+Yakitori is probably in the top 10 of my all-time favorite meals, and DEFINITELY my fav Japanese bar (isakaya) food.
+The great thing is, it's EASY to recreate at home and tastes just like the real thing, promise.
+These grilled chicken skewers make a really fun, healthy weeknight dinner that everyone will love!

 Besides the sauce, we char some veggies and chicken, make some rice, and we have dinner.
-This whole mess can be made in WELL under an hour, and it's just so tasty and delicious - DEFINITELY appropriate to celebrate the man who offered sperm to give you life?
-Or a man that's dedicated time and energy to making your life better?
-Doesn't have to be biological, fathers can be found in all forms.
+This whole meal can be made in WELL under an hour, and it's just so tasty and delicious - Keeping things separate also means that everyone can choose the ingredients they'd like to eat and build their plate however they want!

 First, preheat your grill to HIGH while you prep the sauce and the ingredients.
 For the sauce, add all the ingredients to a small pan and bring to a boil, stirring every few minutes.
 When the sauce boils, turn it off and let it cool and thicken in the pan.

-AND.
-Did you notice that there is zero fat added to the dish?
-If you want to oil your grill that's fine, but other than that no fat is necessary to achieve a really perfect flavor.
-I like to serve about half a skewer of meat per serving with some of the veggies, rice, and sauce in a small dish for dipping.
+I like to portion about half a skewer of meat per serving with some of the veggies, rice, and sauce in a small dish for dipping.
 GORGEOUS.

-I know this is slightly off the path we usually go on this website, but you 100% need to trust me and try this.
+Even if you've never cooked with sake or mirin before, trust me and try this fun yakitori recipe.
 It's SO simple and delicious - add some sake or Asahi to drink, and BOOM.
-Japanese pub (isakaya) all the way.
+Japanese pub food (isakaya) all the way.

 FOR THE SAUCE